daveoncode/django-easy-currencies/README.md

    `{% local_currency original_price original_currency %}`

-   The tag will convert the `original_price` using `original_currency` into the currenct active currency (which is available in template context as "`active_currency`").
+   The tag will convert the `original_price` using `original_currency` into the current active currency (which is available in template context as "`active_currency`").
 And formatting it with the right currency symbol.

    So, supposing you are going to print a localized book price which originally is **39.50 USD **and the active currency is **EUR**, the result will be something like: **€ 31,26**.
    And in the template it will looks like: